-sampling technique Random applying stratified random sampling, which became a research sample of 10 students, five male students, five female students with an age range of 6-13, 10 parents of students, principals, and four two village representatives to describe the role of geography education lecturers in measuring students' basic literacy and numeracy skills at SDN Pujut District, Central Lombok Recording Regency. documents interviews involving two enumerators and two observers from lecturers of the geography education study program at FKIP University of Muhammadiyah Mataram.
-The process of collecting data paper-based enumerators using instruments, furthermore, the data is analyzed qualitatively by guiding the approach of Miles and Huberman (1992).
+Random sampling technique bv applying stratified random sampling, which became a research sample of 10 students, five male students, five female students with an age range of 6-13, 10 parents of students, principals, four and two village representatives to describe the role of geography education lecturers in measuring students' basic literacy and numeracy skills at SDN Pujut District, Central Lombok Regency.
+Recording documents and interviews involving two enumerators and two observers from Secturers of the geography education study program at FKIP University of Muhammadiyah Mataram.
+The process of collecting data by enumerators using paper-based instruments, furthermore, the data is analyzed qualitatively by guiding the approach of Miles and Huberman (1992).
 Data analysis